wordofwarning/wordofwarning.org/current/2016-emergency/index.md

 [**4pm-7pm**](/current/2016-emergency/4-7): see new spaces, ongoing performances, installations + 1-2-1s;
 [**7pm-11pm**](/current/2016-emergency/7-11): a final burst of short sit-down shows.

-The planned schedule is now <a href="http://emergencymcr.posthaven.com/emergency-2016-schedule" target="_blank">here</a>  - please don't take it as gospel as things may change!
+Our planned schedule is <a href="http://emergencymcr.posthaven.com/emergency-2016-schedule" target="_blank">here</a> — please don't take it as gospel as things may change!

 To get a feel for it, have a look at 2015's [programme](/archive/2015-emergency) + [gallery](/galleries/2015-emergency).

 #### Venue + Booking Details